justinburdett/playtest/readme.md

 # Playtest

-This is a simple ruby script that generates a PDF suitable for prototyping physical card games like Magic: the Gathering or Ascension.
+This is a simple ruby script that generates a PDF suitable for prototyping or creating print and play versions of physical card games.
+Great for aspiring game designers!

 The script interacts with two files: